MeRupamGanguly/interview-preparation/Kafka.md

 - Private Key (private-key): The private key corresponding to the broker's certificate.

-- Client Certificate (certificate): If you're using client authentication (mutual TLS), each client (microservice) will need its own certificate.
+- Client Certificate (certificate): If we're using client authentication (mutual TLS), each client (microservice) will need its own certificate.

 Kafka can also authenticate both the client and the server.
 This is called mutual TLS (mTLS), which adds an extra layer of security by ensuring that both the client (producer/consumer) and the Kafka broker are authenticated using their respective certificates.

 The CA certificate is a trusted certificate authority that signs the broker certificate and, optionally, the client certificate.
 It is used to verify the authenticity of the Kafka broker’s certificate and any client certificates.

 Without the CA certificate, a Kafka client would not be able to trust the broker's certificate or verify its authenticity.
-In a production environment, you typically use certificates signed by a public or private certificate authority (CA).
+In a production environment, we typically use certificates signed by a public or private certificate authority (CA).

 Broker certificate allows the Kafka client to verify that it is connecting to the right Kafka broker and not an imposter.
-If you use mutual authentication, this is essential.
+If we use mutual authentication, this is essential.
 The broker uses this certificate to establish secure connections and ensure encrypted communication.
 If using mTLS, this certificate is sent during the SSL handshake to prove the identity of the server.

 The private key is associated with the broker's certificate.
 It is used by the Kafka broker to decrypt incoming requests that were encrypted using its public key (from the certificate).
 The private key is crucial because, during the SSL handshake,